Menu Navigation Menu

 Kenzi Connor and Cloud City Development

 Kenzi Connor, President/CEO of Cloud City Development, is an adept software engineer, founder, and CTO who works to build more functional, diverse, and fulfilled teams.
-As a technical leader, she does not blindly follow dogmas and instead offers a vision that balances the efficiencies of agile without losing focus on truly successful products.
+She is also one of the earliest Rails developers around, having worked with and on it since 2005.

 Got a question about ruby dependency management?